jKunal24/Credit-Card-Insights-and-Defaulter-Prediction/README.md

 1. Week on Week growth in -  revenue, No. of Customers and No. of new Customers ( Activation done in last 30 days ), No. of transactions.
 2. Which Income group and Age group contributes maximum chunk of revenue
   **Age Group 40-50** & High Income Group with **Income> $ 70,000** **generates maximum revenue**
-3. What is the credibility of a customer
+3. What is the credibility of a customer.Based on **Delinquency & Utilization Ratio** , graduates, Self-Employeed people & people with card type-Blue are the ones who default on their payments more often.
 4. Which method do customers prefer to use their credit cards **67%** credit card transactions are done by **Swipe** method

-Based on **Delinquency & Utilization Ratio** , graduates, Self-Employeed people & people with card type-Blue are the ones who default on their payments more often.